 The new study summarizes opportunities and challenges in the global freight brokerage space, where automation is needed but many new entrants are having a hard time getting market penetration and revenue.
 Frost & Sullivan estimates that despite massive investment in the digital freight space, with more than $2.3 billion invested globally in 2018 alone, only 0.2 percent of $715 billion per year of these transactions were made via automated platforms in 2017.

-Despite rapidly growing uptake of technology by freight shippers and transport companies alike, Frost & Sullivan predicts that by 2025, freight digitization will be taking off, with 3.7 percent of the then $944 billion per year market running through “automated on-demand” systems like Freightera, which they project will then have aggregate revenue of $35 billion per year.
+Despite the rapidly growing uptake of technology by freight shippers and transport companies alike, Frost & Sullivan predicts that by 2025, freight digitization will be taking off, with 3.7 percent of the then $944 billion per year market running through “automated on-demand” systems like Freightera, which they project will then have aggregate revenue of $35 billion per year.

 Frost & Sullivan organizes the global “Key Solutions” in a summary graph, placing Freightera among the top firms globally in automation and growth potential to 2025.
 Frost & Sullivan highlights Freightera’s difference: “It is a unique digital marketplace that aggregates long-tail carrier rates, availability, and low-emission options for business freight shippers.”

-Despite the steadily increasing annual investment in freight digitization, reaching $2.3 billion USD in 2018, an even larger investment ($9.5 billion) has been in the acquisition of key companies in the space and this consolidation is expected to accelerate as the market matures.
+Despite the steadily increasing annual investment in freight digitization, reaching $2.3 billion USD in 2018, an even larger investment ($9.5 billion) has been in the acquisition of key companies in the space, and this consolidation is expected to accelerate as the market matures.
 The exception may be North America, where Frost & Sullivan predicts that it will be shared by several leading solutions.

-“In a highly fragmented brokerage market such as North America, several brokerage solution providers are expected to share market opportunity rather than domination by a few such as in China, India, and South America where the number of brokerage houses are small and owner-operator population is the main carrier type.”
+“In a highly fragmented brokerage market such as North America, several brokerage solution providers are expected to share market opportunity rather than domination by a few such as in China, India, and South America where the number of brokerage houses is small and owner-operator population is the main carrier type.”

-Frost & Sullivan identifies the “key automated on-demand brokerage solution providers in North America” likely to share this space as Convoy, Loadsmart, Transfix, NEXT trucking and Freightera.
+Frost & Sullivan identifies the “key automated on-demand brokerage solution providers in North America” likely to share this space as Convoy, Loadsmart, Transfix, NEXT trucking, and Freightera.

 Freightera is creating a unified global marketplace for freight shipping.
 Starting in North America, Freightera is automating freight transportation and increasing operating margins for carriers and businesses shipping freight.
-Freightera creates partnerships and systems and promotes new technologies that allow businesses to find the best price and lowest-emission transportation options.
-Over 9,000 manufacturers, distributors, wholesalers and retailers in the U.S. and Canada use Freightera for 24/7 online access to billions of all-inclusive freight rates and instant freight booking.
+Freightera creates partnerships and systems and promotes new technologies that allow businesses to find the best price and lowest emission transportation options.
+Over 9,000 manufacturers, distributors, wholesalers, and retailers in the U.S. and Canada use Freightera for 24/7 online access to billions of all-inclusive freight rates and instant freight booking.